svsool/memo/README.md

   - "Open random note" command which allows you to explore your knowledge base a little bit

     - ![Open random note command](./help/Attachments/Open%20random%20note.gif)

+  - "Open link in the default app" command allows you to open unsupported file formats in the system default app

 ## FAQ